Luigi Brugnaro: Entrepreneurial career

-Brugnaro was graduated in architecture at Venice IUAV.
-He has been owner of the Reyer Venezia Mestre basketball team, a past chairman of Confindustria Venice and a former president of Assolavoro.
+Brugnaro graduated in architecture at IUAV.
+He has been owner of the Reyer Venezia Mestre basketball team, a past chairman of Confindustria Venice, and also a former president of Assolavoro.

 Mayor of Venice

 Brugnaro ran for the office as an independent politician, assuming office on 15 June 2015.

 Brugnaro has attracted controversy via his banning of 49 books about discrimination and homosexuality from the city's schools, including a French book on gay parenting entitled Jean Has Two Mums, and in declaring that there will be no gay pride parade in Venice.
 Germane to these actions and statements he has engaged in a series of verbal back and forths with the entertainer and activist Elton John, who maintains a home in the city.

-On 24 August 2017, Mayor of Venice Luigi Brugnaro ordered Italian police to shoot anyone shouting "Allāhu akbar" on sight.
+On 24 August 2017, Mayor Brugnaro ordered Italian police to shoot anyone shouting "Allāhu akbar" on sight.
 In his statement, he said: "We need to increase our security when it comes to terrorism.
 We had four would be terrorists arrested in Venice a few months ago who wanted to blow up the Rialto bridge.
 They said they wanted to go and meet Allah so we will send them straight to Allah without having to throw them off the bridge, we will just shoot them."

 In 2018, Brugnaro successfully spearheaded a drive to charge a fee to be applied to day visitors to Venice.
 The fee approved by the Italian Parliament will vary depending upon the time of year of one's visit.
 Brugnaro had said of the measure, "The tax will ...allow us to manage the city better and to keep it clean... and allow Venetians to live with more decorum".

 After a large luxury passenger liner crashed into a cruise ship terminal in Venice during the first week of June 2019, Brugnaro said, "Once again it is shown that big ships cannot cross the Giudecca Canal."

 During the repeated flooding of the ancient city in 2019, Brugnaro said "Venice is on its knees" in describing the catastrophe and labeled the cause as global warming in stating that "These are the effects of climate changes."
 Brugnaro is the owner of a Ferretti 1,000 luxury yacht.

 On 27 May 2021, he founded along with Giovanni Toti, Coraggio Italia, a new party joined by former members of Forza Italia, Cambiamo!, the League, and Democratic Centre.